Measures against the Corona Virus

 Bus1A (direction Avedøre st.) stops in front of the museum at the bus stop called Avedørelejren.
 S-train line A stops at Avedøre St. 15 min walk from the museum.
 Plan your transport at rejseplanen.

-In Avedørelejren you can eat at Cafe Bataillionen, which is open Monday-Friday from 8am-2.30pm.
-You are also welcome to bring your own lunch to the museum and eat it in our lunch room or have a picnic in the museum’s green surroundings.
+You are welcome to bring your own lunch to the museum and eat it in our lunch room or have a picnic in the museum’s green surroundings.
 At our shop we offer among other things cinammon buns, ice cream, pizzasnacks and cup noodles.

 The hostel Belægningen offers nice and affordable rooms with everything from a single bed with en suite bathroom to bunk beds.
 The hostel is located 100 metres from the museum and with easy access to the center of Copenhagen by public bus or S-train.
 Hotel Scandic is located two kilometres from the museum.